-On January 22, 2018, the Company entered into the Rights Agreement and issued a dividend of one preferred share purchase right (a "Right") to each of the stockholders of record of each share of common stock outstanding on February 2, 2018.
-Each Right entitles the registered holder to purchase from the Company one one-thousandth of a share of Series D Preferred Stock, par value \$0.001 per share (the "Preferred Shares"), of the Company, at a price of \$10.00 per one one-thousandth of a Preferred Share represented by a Right (the "Purchase Price"), subject to adjustment.
+On January 22, 2018, the Company entered into a Rights Agreement with Computershare Trust Company, N.A., a federally chartered trust company, as rights agent (as subsequently amended, the "Rights Agreement") and issued a dividend of one preferred share purchase right (a "Right") to each of the stockholders of record of each share of common stock outstanding on February 2, 2018.
+Each Right entitled the registered holder to purchase from the Company one one-thousandth of a share of Series D Preferred Stock, par value \$0.001 per share (the "Preferred Shares"), of the Company, at a price of \$10.00 per one one-thousandth of a Preferred Share represented by a Right (the "Purchase Price"), subject to adjustment.
 The description and terms of the Rights are set forth in the Rights Agreement.

-The Rights are not exercisable until the Distribution Date (as defined in the Rights Agreement).
-The Rights will expire on the earlier of (i) the close of business on January 22, 2021, (ii) the time at which the Rights are redeemed, and (iii) the time at which the Rights are exchanged.
+The Rights were not exercisable until the Distribution Date (as defined in the Rights Agreement).
+The Rights expired on January 22, 2021.